stuartkhall/cocoalibspotify/README.markdown

+# WARNING #

+This is a legacy branch of CocoaLibSpotify and is out-of-date and unsupported.
+Please use the master branch for production code.

 # CocoaLibSpotify #

 CocoaLibSpotify is an Objective-C wrapper around our libspotify library.
 It provides easy access to libspotify's features in a friendly, KVC/O compliant Objective-C wrapper.